Welcome to Kilmacurragh

 Latest Kilmacurragh News:

 Please note that the gardens are very busy at present, particularly at weekends.
 We may be obliged to close the gates at times and operate a one-in, one-out policy to control numbers and apologise for this.

 Guides tours are back and free of charge.
 Tours take place daily at 12noon and at 3pm.
 Please note that numbers are limited.
 Enquiries to: email@example.com and (0404) 48844.
 Suitable outdoor clothing/footwear advised.

 We are open daily

 Winter (Oct 27—mid-Feb)

 Kilmacurragh is open all year round, every day, except for Christmas Day.
-The grounds are free to enter and explore, and Acton Café offers coffee and lunches on site.
-Guided tours are available during the summer season.
+The grounds are free to enter and explore, and Acton Café offers coffee and lunches on site (currently takeaway only).